GreenIron/Recoinition/README.md

   * coin to stripe transform.
 Since some characters are engraved following the coin circumference, the coin is transformed into a stripe to make these characters follow a horizontal line image here

-* Processing:the idea here is to extract
+* Feature generation:the idea here is to extract
- * Feature generation
+ * Feature generation using
  * OCR: a neural network is used to read the different characters on the coin (original and stripe version)
  * Feature registration

- * Classification
+* Coin registration
    * OCR results and features are

 SVM